I am often proud to be Japanese especially when I respect one of the Japanese spirits; MOTTAIANAI-もったいない.

-Therefore, we should always appreciate food (because if people’s hard work), Mottainai is a beautiful word that makes you feel the background.
+Therefore, we should always appreciate food (because of people’s hard work), Mottainai is a beautiful word that makes you feel the background.

 In other words, the base concept of “Mottainai” is that there is nothing taken for granted, we should thankful for everything.

-It is not only Buddhism belief, but also Japanese old people have been told us we shouldn’t forget how poor they were during world wars.
-Everything was a shortage and they couldn’t buy things easily, so they had been using things carefully, and they appreciated food what they were eating all the time.
+It is not only Buddhism belief, but also Japanese old people have told us we shouldn’t forget how poor they were during world wars.
+Everything was a shortage and they couldn’t buy things easily, so they had been using things carefully, and they appreciated the food that they were eating all the time.

-Japanese people have been educated like “do not leave even a piece of rice to show thankful for rice farmers.
+Japanese people have been educated like “do not leave even a piece of rice to show thank for rice farmers.

 Thus, the Mottainai spirit has been more deeply inside Japanese.